cwendorf/Sourcebook/SPSS/data-entry/factorial.md

 4. For categorical variables, you should also provide labels for the different categories.
 Do this by clicking on the "values" cell for the variable of interest.
 A button will appear and clicking on this button will make another dialog box appear.

-5. You will use numbers to represent the two categories (or "levels") of the variable.
-Do this by entering the number representing the value in the "value" box and the actual value in the "label" box.
-Click "Add" after entering the information for each value.
-If your data set includes more than two groups, simply specify values and labels for each of the groups.
+5. You will use numbers to represent the categories (or “levels”) of the variable.
+Do this by clicking the “+” button, then entering the number representing the value in the “value” box and the actual value in the “label” box.
+Repeated this process for each of the groups that you have.

-6. When you have labeled all the values, click "OK" to return to the "Variable View."
+6. When you have labeled all the values for both factors, click "OK" to return to the "Variable View."

 <p align="center"><kbd><img src="factorial2.png"></kbd></p>